teaching-lab/stack-cs-activities/activities/code-puzzle/README.md

 ## Tips and tricks

 * Put the pieces of code for each group into the envelopes, so that it is easier to reuse this activity.
 It also reduces the chance of loss of some pieces.
+* If you are not sure which part is correct, you can check the [solution](solution.txt).

 ## Related material